 You’re probably wondering how to pronounce this park name!
 It’s “keji-ma-ku-jik”…just say it fast and you’ll be fine.

-This National Park is a beautiful place to do some hiking, geocaching, canoeing, mountain biking and camping.
+This National Park is a beautiful place to do some hiking in Nova Scotia, geocaching, canoeing, mountain biking and camping.
 Plus, you can stay in one of the cool forest cabins (something we want to do next time we visit Nova Scotia).

 There are 15 hiking/biking trails, plus 2 backcountry trails that you can embark on.
 We chose to hike the “Hemlocks and Hardwoods” trail which was an enjoyable 5km loop through the forest.